saravanabalagi/robotcar_dataset_scraper/README.md

 Perform sequenced downloads of various sensors logs for the Oxford Robotcar Dataset <https://robotcar-dataset.robots.ox.ac.uk/>.

-The code is tested for Python3 on Ubuntu 16.04.
+Forked from https://github.com/mttgdd/RobotCarDataset-Scraper.
+This fork uses poetry dependency manager and adds scripts for debayering and undistoring raw images automatically after the files are downloaded.
+Code is tested on Ubuntu 22.04.

 ## Setup